nxthongbk/GroveIoTCard_Test/README.md

 # GroveIoTCard_Test
+How to build test app:
+1. GroveIoTCard_Test/apps# run './build.sh'

-How to run:
+How to run test:

-1. Copy to anyfolder in Linux Machine
-2. Run ./GroveCard.sh
+1. GroveIoTCard_Test/apps# run './GroveCard.sh'
-3. Check Passed/Failed Result.
+2. Check Passed/Failed Result in the end of script.